JohMast/rtsVis/README.md

 We read our inputs:

-* MODIS files, which contain 4 bands (Red, NIR, Blue, Green).
+* A list of **MODIS raster files** in tif format, which contain 4 bands (Red, NIR, Blue, Green).
 These are monthly composites of the MCD43A4.006 product.
-* points, which can be visualized and for which statistics can be extracted.
-We
+* **points** in gpkg format, which can be visualized and for which statistics can be extracted.
+These correspond to various places in and around Africa.

 Optional, but useful to enhance the visualizations:

-* outline, an outline of the continent Africa.
+* an **outline** of the continent Africa.
-* a hillshade raster which can be applied to the spatial plots.
+* a global **hillshade** raster which can be applied to the spatial plots.

 Some functions in `rtsVis` require that timestamps for the rasters are set.
 Often, these come with the metadata or can be derived from the filename.
 They can also be manually set.
 In this example, we have monthly medians, and no true acquisition time.
 Therefore, we manually create a series of dates.
 In addition to the input times, we also set output times - for these, output dates will be created.
 We simply create a second, denser series of dates.
 Having a denser series will smooth the animation.